nicolo-tellini/bash-utilities/README.md

  <br />
 `ztail myfile.gz 10`
  <br />
-the second argument specify the number of rows
+the second argument specifies the number of rows.